Types of Flowcharts

 Swimlane Flowchart

-In each company business-processes are allotted among workers and departments.
-One the same process may be fulfilled by several workers simultaneously or by turns.
-In such cases it is quite difficult to define the reasons of delays, defects and narrow places during the process.
-The documenting of business-processes in the company is required.
-One of the tools for documenting of business-processes is the Swim Lane diagram.
+The business processes in each company are allotted among workers and departments.
+The same process may be fulfilled by several workers simultaneously or by turns.
+In such cases, when it is quite difficult to define the reasons of delays, defects, and narrow places during the process, the documentation of business processes in the company is required.
+Swim Lane diagram is one of the tools for documenting business processes.

-• Mechanism to organize activities into separate visual categories in order
+- Mechanism to organize activities into separate visual categories.

-• Illustrate different functional capabilities or responsibilities (organisational roles)
+- Illustrate different functional capabilities or responsibilities (organizational roles).

 Example 8.
 Swimlane Flowchart